Lose Weight through Benefits of Drinking Skim Milk: A Weight Loss Drink

 Health Benefits of Milk

 One eight-ounce glass contains only 86 calories and tons of nutritional benefits.
 For one if it's fat-free milk, it contains little to no fat.
 Pretty much everyone knows that milk is a great source of calcium.
 What they may not realize is this calcium source is more easily absorbed than the calcium found in supplements.
-One reason for this is because lactose, which is found in milk, but not dairy supplements aids in the absorption of calcium.
+One reason for this is because of lactose, which is found in milk, but not dairy supplements aids in the absorption of calcium.

 Aside from calcium, skim milk also contains riboflavin, several B vitamins such as B-12.
 In the United States, skim milk is also fortified with Vitamins A and D.

-Calcium - in combination with Vitamin D (which milk also has) it can prevent against bone loss, bone fractures, building of bones in younger persons.
+Calcium - in combination with Vitamin D (which milk also has) it can prevent against bone loss, bone fractures, the building of bones in younger persons.
 Calcium can also help settle acids during acid reflux.

 riboflavin - (aka Vitamin B2) helps with the metabolizing of fats, proteins, and carbohydrates.
 It also helps prevent against anemia, as well as keeping the skin nice and moisturized.